7 Critical Factors for Choosing Surgical Pendants: The 2026 Hospital Buyer’s Guide

 This is where many projects look simple on paper and messy in the room.

-A Single Arm Medical Pendant can be the right choice when:
+A single arm pendant can be the right choice when:

 - The room has a stable layout.